Kyusung4698/PoE-Overlay/README.md

 ### Getting Started

-These instructions will get you a executable to run and enjoy the overlay.
+These instructions will set you up to run and enjoy the overlay.

 #### Prerequisites